parappayo/planarity-nim-sdl2/README.md

 * `*` after an identifier exports it
 * `$` is the stringify operator, overloading it is similar to `__str__` in Python
+* `result` is a special var, implicitly returned at end of proc